microsoft/finops-toolkit/docs/_resources/troubleshooting.md

 ### Step 3: Confirm RangeStart/RangeEnd dates

-1. If the Power BI report does not include data in specific date ranges then it is very likely the data is being filtered.
+1. If the Power BI report does not include data outside of RangeStart/RangeEnd date ranges then it is very likely the data is being filtered.
 To check the RangeStart/RangeEnd parameter navigate to the transform data page of the Power BI report and change RangeStart and RangeEnd to the desired start/end dates for your report.
 See [Set up your first report](../_reporting/power-bi/setup.md) for details.

 <br>